dapperlabs/dapper-supported-transactions/create-listing/README.md

 # Create Listing

-This transcation can be used to place and NFT for sale on a marketplace such that a specified percentage of the proceeds of the sale go to the dapp as a royalty.
+This transaction can be used to place and NFT for sale on a marketplace such that a specified percentage of the proceeds of the sale go to the dapp as a royalty.

 Important note: Sales proceeds recipient and royalty recipients need to be either the dapp's merchant address (shared by the Dapper team